yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 * Create a twitter account if you do not already have one.
 * Go to [https://apps.twitter.com/](https://apps.twitter.com/) and log in with your twitter credentials.
 * Click **"Create New App"** in the upper right corner
-* Fill out the form, give it a name like **data_getter_yourname** and a description.
-The form will ask for a website---good thing we made one of these a few week ago!
-Use the github.io page you created as the URL.
+* Fill out the form, give it a name like `data_getter_yourname` and a description.
+The form will ask for a website---good thing we made one a few week ago!
+Use the `github.io` page you created as the URL.
 Leave the Callback URL field blank.
 Agree to the terms and click "Create your Twitter application".
 * In the next page, click on **Keys and Access Tokens** tab, and copy your "Consumer Key (API Key)" and "Consumer Key (API Secret)".

 ## Create a Python script to store your Twitter keys

-We need a Python file that will contain the **Twitter** keys.
-Open your text editor, and in the materials for the week, *PASTE* these keys into a new file and save it as `twitter-keys.py`.
+We need a Python file that will contain the Twitter keys.
+Open your text editor, and in the materials for the week, paste they keys you copied into a new file and save it as `twitter-keys.py`.
 You need to define two string variables, one for each key.
 Your code should look like this:

 ```
 # In the file you should define two variables (these must be strings!)